Norway - Kick-off meeting

 Croatian students are assembling their drones and learning programming to get ready for the game.

-Students from Srednja škola Ivan Švear Croatia are joining the project for the international competition, strengthening collaboration and engagement.
+Students from Srednja škola Ivan Švear Croatia are joining the drone soccer community, strengthening collaboration and engagement.

 National TV Coverage of Drone Soccer at Srednja škola Dugo Selo